-The United Methodist Church is a collection of related denominations of Protestantism which acquire their inspiration and beliefs from the life and teachings of John Wesley.
+The United Methodist Church is a collection of associated congregations of Protestantism whose doctrine and beliefs are motivated by the spirit and teachings of John Wesley.
 George Whitefield and John Wesley's brother Charles Wesley were also significant early leaders in the movement.

 Here are the top 10 things to know about the Methodist Church.